bslrjlb/M4R-code/README.md

 - 'p_values_distribution' contains the distributions of p-values for each of the conditional independence tests in Table 4.1, Table 4.2, and Table 4.3

 - 'regression' contains code for the baseline regression and the new regression (re-estimated associations)

+- We use the DAGitty website to help with conditional independence identification https://www.dagitty.net/dags.html#